• About

 How To Track Macros

-A good place to accurately track your macros is using a food scale and a macro calculator like MyFitnessPal.
+I track my macros using a food scale and a macro calculator like MyFitnessPal.
 Packaged foods have food labels containing nutrition information.
 I find weighing foods is more accurate than volumetric measuring.
+In my experience, tracking macros gets easier with time- woohoo!

 How To Make Tweaks

-The best way to tweak your diet is to find foods you LOVE to eat.
-Start with breakfast and brainstorm your favorite breakfasts.
-Some of my favorite breakfasts are protein oatmeal, egg white breakfast tacos, and fruit and greek yogurt granola.
+The best way I have found to tweak my diet is to find foods I LOVE to eat.
+I started with breakfast and brainstormed my favorite breakfasts like protein oatmeal, egg white breakfast tacos, and fruit and greek yogurt granola.

 fruit and granola mediterranean diet breakfast bowl